rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 23. Infrastructure Security - Mr Alvarez is tasked with securing the network architecture for a critical AWS application.
 He needs to ensure that incoming internet traffic is filtered and that internal services are protected from DDoS attacks.
 Which combination of AWS services should Mr Alvarez use to secure the network and mitigate external threats?
     - A) Use AWS Web Application Firewall (WAF) to block malicious web traffic and AWS Shield to protect against DDoS attacks
     - B) Implement AWS Network Firewall to inspect and filter traffic and use AWS CloudFront to distribute content securely
-    - C) Set up AWS Guard for threat detection and configure VPC peering to ensure secure internal communications between services
+    - C) Set up AWS GuardDuty for threat detection and configure VPC peering to ensure secure internal communications between services
     - D) Enable AWS VPC flow logs to monitor traffic, configure AWS WAF for application layer filtering, and use AWS Identity and Access Management (IAM) for user access control

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
 		Explanation: AWS WAF helps protect applications by filtering malicious web traffic based on rules that you configure to block common threats such as SQL injection and XSS.
 AWS Shield provides DDoS protection at both the network and application layers, ensuring that external attacks including volumetric and application layer attacks are mitigated.
 Network Firewall and CloudFront helps with traffic inspection and content distribution but doesn't provide specific protection against web application attacks or DoS events as effectively as WAF and Shield.
-Guard and VPC peering focuses on threat detection and internal communication security but does not address DDoS or web traffic filtering.
+GuardDuty and VPC peering focuses on threat detection and internal communication security but does not address DDoS or web traffic filtering.
 VPC flow logs, WAF, and IAM helps with monitoring and access control but doesn't provide the same level of DDoS protection as Shield.
     </details>

 24. Compliance and Risk Management - Mr Chang is responsible for ensuring that the company's AWS resources comply with regulatory requirements for data retention and protection.
 He is specifically concerned about the company's need to retain log data for a minimum of seven years to comply with industry regulations.
 What should Mr Chang do to ensure that log data is securely retained and easily accessible for audit purposes?